 \section{Conclusions and future work}

-We presented a methodology for designing fixed-time stable algorithms such that an \textit{UBST} is set a priori explicitly as a parameter of the system, proving conditions under which such upper bound is the least one.
-Our analysis is based on time-scale transformations and Lyapunov analysis.
-We have shown that this approach subsumes some existing methodologies for the design of autonomous and non-autonomous fixed-time stable systems with predefined \textit{UBST} and allows to generate new systems with novel vector fields.
+We presented a methodology for generating fixed-time stable algorithms such that an \textit{UBST} is set a priori explicitly as a parameter of the system, proving conditions under which such upper bound is the least one.
+Our analysis is based on time-scaling and Lyapunov analysis.
+We have shown that this approach subsumes some existing methodologies for generating autonomous and non-autonomous fixed-time stable systems with predefined \textit{UBST} and allows to generate new systems with novel vector fields.
 Several examples are given showing the effectiveness of the proposed method.
 As future work, we consider the application/extension of these results to differentiators, control and consensus algorithms.